erikd/cardano-drep/README.md

 running of the Cardano network out of the Cardano governance process.
 In the Open Source world, I have seen issues unrelated to the Open Source projects have huge adverse impacts on a [project](https://www.youtube.com/watch?v=fhttDZ99aiA) numerous times.
 I would like to avoid things like this happening in the Cardano Governance system.
+I have registered as a DRep indepentently and not as a representative of my employer IOG.

 First and foremost I am interested in spending the ADA in the treasury system slowly, carefully and wisely.
 Furthermore, I think burning even a small fraction of it would be an incredibly bad idea.